 Some of these platforms make it so easy to personalize these pre-made demos that non-technical AEs can change out variables on their own, quickly swapping logos, graphics, and data for their prospects before discovery demo calls.

 It may sound scary to give AEs access to your carefully crafted demo, but with the right platform, you’ll still have control.
 For example, with Reprise, SEs can decide which variables their AEs have access to by setting user permissions.
 This way, SEs can standardize the demo flow to ensure that a consistent story is told on every call while still allowing for personalization.

-By creating these stable, reusable sandboxes, SEs can give their AEs the interactive demos they need to merge demo and discovery without fearing that they’ll be pulled into every call.
+By creating these stable, scaleable, and reusable product demos, SEs can give their AEs the interactive assets they need to merge demo and discovery — without needing to be on the call.

 AEs and SEs as true partners.

 With the shifts in the buying process, the relationship between AEs and SEs is more crucial than ever.
 Sales is a team sport – everyone involved must align closely, share information regularly, and prepare for the most important meetings together to increase their effectiveness.